-What Is a 360-Degree Marketing Campaign?
+What Is 360-Degree Marketing?

 Probably without even realizing it, you have experienced time and time again the effectiveness of 360-degree marketing campaigns.
 And the fact that you didn’t even notice it proves how well it was executed.

-Maybe you notice a poster or billboard for a new pair of shoes and then you hear an ad for the same shoes on the radio; you spot an ad for them in your Facebook newsfeed, and then you receive a postcard with a coupon for them in your mailbox.
+Imagine this scenario… You notice a poster or billboard for a new pair of shoes and then you hear an ad for the same shoes on the radio; you spot an ad for them in your Facebook newsfeed, and then you receive a postcard with a coupon for them in your mailbox.